stijnvanhoey/2015_ascat_data_conversion/README.md

             python convert_ascat.py ./ASCAT/1322 all

 To convert all available grid points in the dataset (assumed that your python file is in a folder containing the ASCAT data-folder with the .idx and .dat files)

+Requirements:
+- python 2.7
+- numpy and scipy

+Installation instructions are also available in the html/.ipynb file